obimbasmart/alx-low_level_programming/0x0C-more_malloc_free/README.md

 	- If `min` > `max`, return `NULL`
 	- If `malloc` fails, return `NULL`

+## Advanced

-100. Write a function that reallocates a memory block using malloc and free
+6. Write a function that reallocates a memory block using malloc and free.

 	- Prototype: `void *_realloc(void *ptr, unsigned int old_size, unsigned int new_size);`
 	- where `ptr` is a pointer to the memory previously allocated with a call to malloc: `malloc(old_size)`